Reflections on the Art of Dying

 FARR A CURLIN, MD, is Josiah C Trent Professor of Medical Humanities in the Trent Center for Bioethics, Humanities and History of Medicine, and the Duke Divinity School, at Duke University.
 Before moving to Duke in 2014, he founded and was Co-Director of the Program on Medicine and Religion at the University of Chicago.
 At Duke, Farr practices palliative medicine and works with colleagues in the Trent Center and the Divinity School’s Initiative on Theology, Medicine, and Culture to develop opportunities for study and scholarship at the intersection of theology, ethics and medicine.
 He is interested in the moral and spiritual dimensions of medical practice—particularly the doctor-patient relationship, the moral and professional formation of physicians, and practices of care for patients at the end of life.

-JOANNA COLLICUTT, PhD, is Karl Jaspers Lecturer in Psychology and Spirituality at Ripon College, Cuddesdon and former Oxford Diocesan Advisor for Spiritual Care for Older People.
-She is also a supernumerary fellow in psychology of religion at Harris Manchester College and lectures in this subject for Oxford University, where she is Co-director of the Centre for Reception History of the Bible.
-She is an associate priest in a west Oxfordshire parish.
-Her most recent books include The psychology of Christian character formation (SCM, 2015), Being mindful being Christian (Monarch, 2016), Thinking of you (BRF, 2017), When you pray (BRF, 2019), Seriously Messy (BRF, 2019), and Neurology and religion (CUP, 2019).
+JOANNA COLLICUTT, PhD, is Karl Jaspers Lecturer in Psychology and Spirituality, Ripon College Cuddesdon – an Anglican Seminary and lectures in psychology of religion at Oxford University.
+She was also Older People’s Adviser for the Diocese of Oxford from 2010-2019, and it is in this capacity that she developed materials for a modern Ars Moriendi under the title ‘Death and life: Christian resources for living well in the light of mortality’.
+Joanna is a chartered clinical psychologist and registered specialist neuro-psychologist.
+Her most recent books are The psychology of Christian character formation (SCM, 2015), Being mindful being Christian (Monarch, 2016), Thinking of you: A theological and practical resource for the spiritual care of people with dementia (BRF, 2017), When you pray (BRF, 2019), Seriously Messy (BRF, 2019), and Neurology and religion (CUP, 2019).

 Hospice and Palliative Medicine’s Attempt at an Art of Dying